cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

     * Pierce discusses Morse Code and the creation of the electrical telegraph.
 [Morse Code](https://en.wikipedia.org/wiki/Morse_code) encodes letters, and words, as a series of dots, dashes, and spaces.
 The most frequent letters retained short code symbols (such as the letter 'e' which happens to be the most frequent letter in English) while the least frequent letters used long combinations of code symbols (the letter 'z' for instance).
 The lesson provided by Morse's code, the one Pierce would like the reader to retain, is that it matters profoundly how one translates a message into electrical signals.

     * He also brings up the construction of a Telegraph Circuit between Washington and Baltimore (circa.
 1843).
-The construction of the telegraph circuit ran into some difficulties with underground cables.
-These difficulties later plagued submarine cables as well.
+The construction of the telegraph circuit ran into some difficulties with underground cables, and later, submarine cables.
 If one where to send multiple messages over underground/undersea circuits the messages would merge at the receiving end.
 To combat this phenomenon, increasing the length of the symbols is an option.
 However, the result is a slow rate of transmission (a limit in transmission speed, in general).

     By this point a few of the problems Information Theory addresses makes themselves known to us: merging of signals at the receiving end of a transmission, and the limits in transmission speeds.

-5. Pierce also discusses another method (increasing transmission speeds is one method previously discussed) used to increase the amount of symbols being transmitted over a given period of time.
+5. Pierce also discusses another method used to increase the amount of symbols being transmitted over a given period of time; Increasing transmission speeds is one method (previously discussed).
 This method suggests an increase in the number of elements (current states) used in telegraphy.
 Single current, double current, and quadruplex telegraph systems are implementations of this method.
 They're discussed below:

     * The Single Current Telegraph has two elements or states which can be used to construct the morse code: current (on, '1'), and no current (off, '0').